smtilson/pp5-ml-dashboard/README.md

 ## Epics and User Stories

-- The project was split into 6 epics based on the ML tasks and within each of these we completed user stories and used the agile methodology.
+- The project was split into 6 epics based on the ML tasks.
+Within each of these Epics, we completed user stories and used the agile methodology.

 Epic - Data Collection
-* User story - As a **data analyst**, I can import  the dataset from Kaggle so that I can save the data in a local directory.
+* User story (E1US01) - As a **data analyst**, I can import  the dataset from Kaggle so that I can save the data in a local directory.

-* User Story - As a **data analyst**, I can load a saved dataset so that I can analyse the data to gain insights on what further tasks may be required.
+* User Story (E1US02) - As a **data analyst**, I can load a saved dataset so that I can analyse the data to gain insights on what further tasks may be required.

 Epic - Data Visualization, Cleaning, and EDA
-* User Story - As a **data scientist**, I can visualise the dataset so that I can interpret which attributes correlate most closely with wins (Business Requirement 1 and Hypothesis 2).
+* User Story (E2US01) - As a **data scientist**, I can visualise the dataset so that I can interpret which attributes correlate most closely with wins (Business Requirement 1 and Hypothesis 2).

-* User Story - As a **data analyst**, I can inspect the dataset to determine what data cleaning tasks should be done.
+* User Story (E2US02) - As a **data analyst**, I can inspect the dataset to determine what data cleaning tasks should be done.

-* User Story - As a **data analyst**, I can test the feature distributions to see if they are normal distributions.
+* User Story (E2US03) - As a **data analyst**, I can test the feature distributions to see if they are normal distributions.

-* User Story - As a **data analyst**, I can impute or drop missing data to prepare the dataset.
+* User Story (E2US04) - As a **data analyst**, I can impute or drop missing data to prepare the dataset.

-* User Story - As a **non-technical user**, I can visually inspect the distributions and see relationships between features indicated by correlation coefficients and Predicitve Power score.
+* User Story (E2US05) - As a **non-technical user**, I can visually inspect the distributions and see relationships between features indicated by correlation coefficients and Predicitve Power score.

 Epic - Classification Model: Training, Optimization and Validation
-* User Story - As a **data scientist**, I can split the data into a train and test set to prepare it for the ML model.
+* User Story (E3US01) - As a **data scientist**, I can split the data into a train and test set to prepare it for the ML model.

-* User Story - As a **data analyst**, I can determine how to transform the features in order to normalize them.
+* User Story (E3US02) - As a **data analyst**, I can determine how to transform the features in order to normalize them.

-* User Story - As a **data engineer**, I can fit a ML pipeline with all the data to prepare the ML model for deployment.
+* User Story (E3US03) - As a **data engineer**, I can fit a ML pipeline with all the data to prepare the ML model for deployment.

-* User Story - As a **data scientist**, I can look at the features used by the models in order to determine which are important (Hypothesis 1).
+* User Story (E3US04) - As a **data scientist**, I can look at the features used by the models in order to determine which are important (Hypothesis 1).

-* User Story - As a **data engineer**, I can determine the best algorithm for predicting wins to use in the ML model (Business Requirement 2 and Hypothesis 3).
+* User Story (E3US05) - As a **data engineer**, I can determine the best algorithm for predicting wins to use in the ML model (Business Requirement 2 and Hypothesis 3).

-* User Story - As a **data engineer**, I can carry out an extensive hyperparameter optimisation to ensure the ML model gives the best results (Business Requirement 2 and Hypothesis 3).
+* User Story (E3US06) - As a **data engineer**, I can carry out an extensive hyperparameter optimisation to ensure the ML model gives the best results (Business Requirement 2 and Hypothesis 3).

-* User Story - As a **data scientist**, I can evaluate the model's performance to determine whether it has met our goals for predicting wins (Business Requirement 2 and Hypothesis 3).
+* User Story (E3US07) - As a **data scientist**, I can evaluate the model's performance to determine whether it has met our goals for predicting wins (Business Requirement 2 and Hypothesis 3).

 Epic - Clustering Model: Training and Evaluation

-* User Story - As a **data engineer**, I can determine the number of principal components to use in my pipeline.
+* User Story (E4US01) - As a **data engineer**, I can determine the number of principal components to use in my pipeline.

-* User Story - As a **data engineer**, I can determine the number of clusters to use in my pipeline using the Elbow method and the Silhouette scores.
+* User Story (E4US02) - As a **data engineer**, I can determine the number of clusters to use in my pipeline using the Elbow method and the Silhouette scores.

-* User Story - As a **data scientist**, I can use a classification model to predict the clusters games belong to.
+* User Story (E4US03) - As a **data scientist**, I can use a classification model to predict the clusters games belong to.

-* User Story - As a **data engineer**, I can use the classification model to determine the important features for the clustering model.
+* User Story (E4US04) - As a **data engineer**, I can use the classification model to determine the important features for the clustering model.

-* User Story - As a **data scientist**, I can use the classification model to produce a profile for the clusters.
+* User Story (E4US05) - As a **data scientist**, I can use the classification model to produce a profile for the clusters.

-* User Story - As a **data scientist**, I can use the profiles to determine if the clusters are related to era (Business Requirement 3 and Hypothesis 4).
+* User Story (E4US06) - As a **data scientist**, I can use the profiles to determine if the clusters are related to era (Business Requirement 3 and Hypothesis 4).

 Epic - Dashboard Planning, Design, and Development

-* User Story - As a **non-technical user**, I can view the project sumamry that describes the project and aspects of it.
+* User Story (E5US01) - As a **non-technical user**, I can view the project sumamry that describes the project and aspects of it.

-* User Story - As a **non-technical user**, I can view the business requirements, hypotheses, and validations to determine how successful the project was.
+* User Story (E5US02) - As a **non-technical user**, I can view the business requirements, hypotheses, and validations to determine how successful the project was.

-* User Story - As a **non-technical user**, I can select games the models have not seen and use the models to predict the outcome.
+* User Story (E5US03) - As a **non-technical user**, I can select games the models have not seen and use the models to predict the outcome.

-* User Story - As a **technical user**, I can visualize the distributions of the features as well as their correlation, and Predictive Power score (Business Requirement 1 and Hypothesis 2).
+* User Story (E5US04) - As a **technical user**, I can visualize the distributions of the features as well as their correlation, and Predictive Power score (Business Requirement 1 and Hypothesis 2).

-* User Story - As a **technical user**, I can view the details of the models and see how they performed on the data (Business Requirement 2  and 3, as well as Hypothesis 3 and 4).
+* User Story (E5US05) - As a **technical user**, I can view the details of the models and see how they performed on the data (Business Requirement 2  and 3, as well as Hypothesis 3 and 4).

-* User Story - As a **non-technical user**, I can examine the profiles of the different clusters and visualize the distributions of the features across ecah cluster.
+* User Story (E5US06) - As a **non-technical user**, I can examine the profiles of the different clusters and visualize the distributions of the features across ecah cluster.

-* User Story - As a **non-technical user**, I can read the conclusions of the project and determine if the hypotheses were validated and if the business requirements were met.
+* User Story (E5US07) - As a **non-technical user**, I can read the conclusions of the project and determine if the hypotheses were validated and if the business requirements were met.

 Epic - Deployment

-* User Story - As a **user**, I can view the project dashboard on a live website.
+* User Story (E6US01) - As a **user**, I can view the project dashboard on a live website.

-* User Story - As a **technical user**, I can learn the details of the project by following along in jupyter notebooks.
+* User Story (E6US02) - As a **technical user**, I can learn the details of the project by following along in jupyter notebooks.

 [TOC](#table-of-contents)